12 Sep 2022

 KS3 (Years 7-9)

-In their first two years of school students study a curriculum based on the core subjects of English, maths and science, history, geography, PE, PSHE ,computer science, religion and philosophy and languages taught by specialist teachers.
-Alongside this core, students develop their creative and potential through the teaching of, visual and performing arts as well as design technology subjects.
-During Year 9 students will pick two subjects from the visual and performing arts, design technology subjects to study in greater depth alongside their core subjects.
-These are not necessarily the subjects students will continue with at GCSE.
+In their first three years of school students study a curriculum based on the core subjects of English, maths and science, history, geography, PE, PSHE, computer science, religion and philosophy and languages taught by specialist teachers.
+Alongside this core curriculum, students develop their knowledge and skills within the more creative subjects including performing arts (music, drama and art) as well as all three specialisms within design technology.

 Subjects studied in Year 7-9: